 US looking for another historic comeback at the Ryder Cup

-SAINT-QUENTIN-EN-YVELINES, France (AP) — Payback belongs to Europe, and so does the Ryder Cup.

-Two years after the Americans thought they had their Ryder Cup problems figured out, Europe reminded them Sunday why it practically has owned this shiny gold trophy for the last quarter-century.
+Two years after the Americans thought they had their Ryder Cup problems figured out, Europe reminded them Sunday which team practically has owned that shiny gold trophy for the last quarter-century.

+Europe now has won nine of the last 12.
+The Americans remain winless away from home since 1993.

+And there wasn’t much U.S. captain Jim Furyk could do about it.

+“They played some great golf this week, and I take my cap off,” Furyk said.
+“Thomas was a better captain and their team outplayed us.
+And there’s nothing else more you can say.
+They deserved to win.”

-British Open champion Francesco Molinari was just as good on his own as he was with Tommy Fleetwood.
-The best year of the Italian’s golfing life got even better at Le Golf National when he became the first European — and only second player since the current format began in 1979 — to win all five of his matches.
+Molinari was just as good on his own as he was with Tommy Fleetwood, and the best year of his golfing life somehow got better.
+Just over two months ago, he was posing with that silver claret jug at the British Open as Italy’s first major champion.
+This felt just as sweet because it was a trophy he shared with a team.

-The celebration and singing had already begun.
-The Europeans were treated like rock stars before more than 50,000 fans.
-All that remained was Alex Noren in the anchor match.
-He was 1 up on the 18th hole when DeChambeau stuffed his approach to 2 feet for a conceded birdie.
-Noren hit the final shot in this Ryder Cup, a 40-foot birdie putt to win the match, and the stoic Swede hurled his cap.

-Europe won, 17½-10½, the most lopsided victory since consecutive 18½-9½ victories by Europe more than a decade ago when the Americans looked utterly lost.
-They formed a Ryder Cup Task Force, spearheaded by Mickelson, after the 2014 loss.
-The idea was to build continuity and momentum, and it seemed to work when they won at Hazeltine in 2016.
+It was the most lopsided victory since consecutive 18½-9½ victories by Europe more than a decade ago when the Americans looked utterly lost.
+They formed a Ryder Cup Task Force after the 2014 loss.
+The idea was to build continuity and momentum, and it seemed to work when the Americans won at Hazeltine in 2016.

 Now, maybe it’s back to the drawing board.

-Mickelson was desperate to make this team because the 48-year-old saw it as his last chance to win a Ryder Cup on European soil.
-He wound up losing both his matches.
-He started the week by setting a record with his 12th Ryder Cup appearance.
-He ended it by setting a more dubious Ryder Cup record with 22 losses.
+Mickelson didn’t even play on Saturday and lost his matches on Friday and Sunday.
+He started the week by setting a record with his 12th appearance in the Ryder Cup, and it ended with 22 losses, a record by either side.
+At 48, he might not get another chance.

+“I did not play well this year,” Mickelson said.
+“This could very well, realistically, be my last one.”

-He wasn’t alone.
-Tiger Woods went 0-4, the first time in his eight Ryder Cups that he failed to contribute a single point.
+Woods was 0-4, the first time in eight Ryder Cups that he failed to contribute a single point.
+This was one week after he capped a personal comeback following four back surgeries by winning the Tour Championship, the 80th of his PGA Tour career and first in more than five years.

+But he looked like he lacked energy on the course and certainly in his speech over the last two days.

 But this was more about the Europeans as a team, and they were tougher than ever on a course they know well.

-Webb Simpson and Tony Finau, the lone bright spot among the wild-card picks for U.S. captain Jim Furyk, won easily.
+Webb Simpson and Tony Finau, the lone bright spot among the wild-card picks for Furyk, won easily.
 Behind them, Woods was hanging tough against Jon Rahm and Dustin Johnson started to pull ahead of Ian Poulter.

 “There’s always a moment where it looks like a spark of light,” Furyk said.
 “When it was there for us, Europe played really well.”